Using API credentials

 What if the credential is revoked?

 Revoked credentials cannot be used to create new access tokens.
-However, if a credential is revoked then any outstanding tokens may expire before their stated time is up.
-Please don't rely on them.
+Additionally, if a credential is revoked, then any existing tokens associated with it may expire earlier than their stated expiration time.
+Therefore, do not rely on tokens issued from revoked credentials, as they may become invalid unexpectedly.